 Montbéliard Christmas Market

-In the east of France, in Franche-Comté, the Montbéliard Christmas market is very popular with lovers of crafts and gourmet products.
-At the level of the Saint-Martin temple, nearly 160 craftsmen open their stalls.
-Handpicked by the organizers, the craftsmen present their know-how and some even make objects in front of the visitors' eyes.
+In the east of France, in Franche-Comté, the Christmas market in Montbéliard is very popular with lovers of crafts and gourmet products.
+At the Saint-Martin temple, nearly 160 craftsmen open their stalls.
+Hand-picked by the organisers, the craftsmen present their know-how and some even make objects in front of the visitors' eyes.
 Gourmets will be overjoyed, as they will be able to taste salted meats, foie gras, chocolates and biscuits, among other festivities.

 Brussels Christmas Market

 It is mainly on the famous Grand-Place, but also on other beautiful squares in the city such as the Place Sainte-Catherine, that the Brussels Christmas Market, one of the most popular in Europe, takes place every year.
-It has over 200 chalets, many of which offer Christmas specialities from all over the continent, Brussels being the capital of Europe.
+There are more than 200 chalets, many of which offer Christmas specialities from all over the continent, as Brussels is the capital of Europe.
 A real gourmet trip for the taste buds!
-The market is also rich in animations with a big wheel and a skating rink.
-No time to get bored with the Belgians!
+The market is also rich in entertainment with a Ferris wheel and an ice rink.
+No time to get bored in Belgium!

 Nuremberg Christmas Market

 Germany has the largest number of Christmas markets and one of the first Christmas markets in history took place in Dresden as early as the 15th century.
-But one of the most famous of these markets is that of Nuremberg in Bavaria
+But one of the most famous of these markets is the one in Nuremberg in Bavaria

 The Christkindlesmarkt has been held every year on the beautiful medieval Hauptmarkt square since 1628!
-You will be able to taste good grilled sausages accompanied by cabbage, admire traditional stalls and more than 200 toy stalls.
+You can enjoy delicious grilled sausages and cabbage, traditional stalls and more than 200 toy stalls.
 Something to make young and old dream!

 Vienna Christmas Market